The Story Of Bhoomi

 Now, we know what you’re thinking.
 “Sugar water?
 Really?”
 But here’s the thing: like Bhoomi people have been pressing the juice from sugarcane for centuries—drinking it straight, or adding natural flavors like lime or ginger.
 You know how powerful wheatgrass is, right?
 Well, sugarcane is just another variety of grass.
 Our elixir contains electrolytes, vitamins, amino acids, and phytonutrients—so it hydrates more effectively than water alone.

-Bhoomi reflects the principles of Ayurveda—an ancient, 5,000 year old form of Indian health science that’s all about balance.
+Bhoomi reflects the principles of Ayurveda—an ancient, 6,000-year-old form of Indian health science that’s all about balance.
 To support balanced health, we infuse cane water with Ayurvedic super botanicals to nourish people and our planet.
 Equally important, we are supporting justice for the minority sugarcane farming community.
 And we’re doing it all using regenerative resources.

-In naming this venture “Bhoomi”, which means “Mother Earth” in Sanskrit, we’re inspired by Ayurvedic wisdom, looking to re-engage in a healthy, balanced, back-and-forth between our planet and its people.
+We named our venture “Bhoomi”, which means “Mother Earth” in Sanskrit, because we’re inspired by Ayurvedic wisdom, and re-engaging in a healthy, balanced, back-and-forth between our planet and its people.
 Join us in a cheers to your health, so we all can get better with Bhoomi.